winstring/AlphaFactorX/README.md

 ### 1.1 All-in-one design

-Both close factors and minute factors can be developed and tested by inheriting the same base class now, but there's little to change in developing behavior for factor developers who used to work under old framework.
+Both close factors and minute factors can be developed and tested by inheriting the same base class now.
+While codes and folder trees have been greatly tailored, there's little to change in developing behavior for factor developers who used to work under old framework.

 ### 1.2 Boost development of close factors